ramayer/elephant-rumble-inference/README.md

 ## Windows instructions

 * I was only able to make this work using conda
-* conda install ffmpeg (seems torchaudio StreamReaders use ffmpeg)?
+* On Windows, someone reported luck with `conda install -c conda-forge 'ffmpeg<7'`.
+* Documentation may assume linux-like paths and examples may need to be adjusted

 ## MacOS Instructions.

-As per: https://pytorch.org/audio/stable/installation.html "TorchAudio official binary distributions are compatible with FFmpeg version 6, 5 and 4. (>=4.4, <7)." -- so it specifically needs an older version of ffmpeg.
+* As per: https://pytorch.org/audio/stable/installation.html "TorchAudio official binary distributions are compatible with FFmpeg version 6, 5 and 4. (>=4.4, <7)." -- so it specifically needs an older version of ffmpeg.

-I needed to `brew install ffmpeg@6` for it to run properly
+* I needed to `brew install ffmpeg@6` for it to run properly

 ## Detailed usage instructions